-3.5.1 JITTER ATTENUATION FUNCTION DESCRIPTION
+3.4.1 JITTER ATTENUATION FUNCTION DESCRIPTION

 The Jitter Attenuator is composed of a FIFO and a DPLL, as shown in Figure-12.
 The FIFO is used as a pool to buffer the jittered input data, then the data is clocked out of the FIFO by a de-jittered clock.
-The depth of the FIFO can be 32 bits, 64 bits or 128 bits, as selected by the JADP[1:0] bits (JACF, 03H...).
-In hardware control mode, the depth of FIFO can be selected by JA[1:0] pins on a global basis.
-Refer to 5 HARDWARE CONTROL PIN SUMMARY for details.
+The depth of the FIFO can be 32 bits, 64 bits or 128 bits, as selected by the JADP[1:0] bits (JACF, 01H...).
 Consequently, the constant delay of the Jitter Attenuator will be 16 bits, 32 bits or 64 bits.
-Deeper FIFO can tolerate larger jitter, but at the cost of increasing data latency time.
+Deeper FIFO can tolerate larger jitter, but at the expense of increasing data latency time.